-(5) "Non Ionising Energy Loss deposition" describes the energy loss due to atomic displacement (recoil nucleus) as a particle traverses a material.
-The "Restricted NIEL deposition" gives the same energy loss but restricted to recoils having an energy above the damage threshold defined for each material with the use of MAT-PROP with SDUM = DPA-ENER.

-- (6) "Dose equivalent" is computed using various sets of conversion coefficients (see AUXSCORE for details) converting particle fluences into Ambient Dose equivalent or Effective Dose.
-Dose Equivalent of particles for which conversion coefficients are not available, typically heavy ions, can be calculated by scoring generalised particle DOSEQLET. - (7) "Dose equivalent" is computed using the Q(LET) relation as defined in ICRP60, where LET is $LET{\infty}$ in water. - (8) "High energy hadron equivalent fluence" is proportional to the number of Single Event Upsets (SEU's) due to hadrons with energy > 20 MeV.
+- (3) "Unbiased energy" means that the energy deposited (or the energy fluence) is scored with weight 1, independent of the actual weight of the particle.
+Of course, the result will have no physical meaning, but in some circumstances it will provide useful information about the run itself (for instance in order to optimise biasing). - (4) "Activity per unit volume" and "Activity per unit mass" are meaningful only when used within a 2D or 3D USRBIN estimator associated (by means of the DCYSCORE option) with a decay time defined with the DCYTIMES option.
+The resulting output units are Bq/cm3 and Bq/g respectively, unless a binning by region or a special binning is requested, in which case the output is Bq or Bq cm3/g. - (5) "Non Ionising Energy Loss deposition" describes the energy loss due to atomic displacement (recoil nucleus) as a particle traverses a material.
+The "Restricted NIEL deposition" gives the same energy loss but restricted to recoils having an energy above the damage threshold defined for each material with the use of MAT-PROP with SDUM = DPA-ENER. - (6) "Dose equivalent" is computed using various sets of conversion coefficients (see AUXSCORE for details) converting particle fluences into Ambient Dose equivalent, Ambient Dose, or Effective Dose.
+"Dose Equivalent" of particles for which conversion coefficients are not available for the requested quantity, eg heavy ions for Ambient Dose Equivalent, can be calculated by scoring generalised particle DOSEQLET. - (7) "Dose equivalent" is computed using the Q(LET) relation as defined in ICRP60, where LET is LET{∞} in water. - (8) "High energy hadron equivalent fluence" is proportional to the number of Single Event Upsets (SEU's) due to hadrons with energy > 20 MeV.
 Unstable hadrons (but neutrons) of lower energies are also counted.
-Neutrons of lower energies are weighted according to the ratio of their SEU cross section to the one of > 20 MeV hadrons (substantially reflecting the $(n,\alpha)$ cross section behaviour in different microchip materials) - (9) "Thermal neutron equivalent fluence" is proportional to the number of SEU's due to thermal neutrons.
-Neutrons of higher energies are weighted according to the ratio of their capture cross section to the one of thermal neutrons (following the 1/v law) [182, 183].
+Neutrons of lower energies are weighted according to the ratio of their SEU cross section to the one of > 20 MeV hadrons (substantially reflecting the (n,α) cross section behaviour in different microchip materials) - (9) "Thermal neutron equivalent fluence" is proportional to the number of SEU's due to thermal neutrons.
+Neutrons of higher energies are weighted according to the ratio of their capture cross section to the one of thermal neutrons (following the 1/v law) [188, 189]. - "Dose averaged LET" is computed multiplying each (charged) particle track segment with its restricted LET{Δ} in water in order to obtain the corresponding water dose deposition, weighting it with LET{∞} in water, and dividing the result by water dose deposition as described before, and by the bin volume.
+Special care is taken for point-like energy depositions (eg particle below threshold) in order to evaluate an approximate residual range and LET.
+Results are expressed in keV/um.
+This quantity is available for USRBIN estimators only.
+Please take into account that each DOSAVLET binning implies the automatic creation of 3 extra binnings with the same dimensions, hence the total memory required is 4 times that of the user requested binning.